 A critique of capitalism

-His critique, while contextualized in Seoul, is of a late-stage capitalist society where wealth inequality is so severe that social mobility becomes the stuff of daydreams, or, for those at the top, nightmares.
+While contextualized in Seoul, his critique is of a late-stage capitalist society where wealth inequality is so severe that social mobility becomes the stuff of daydreams or, for those at the top, nightmares.
 It’s a predicament not entirely foreign to many audiences.
 And his visual style- precise and literal, explicitly symbolic in its use of light, space, and geometry – is so intuitive it hardly leaves the need for words.

 With Parasite, Bong Joon-ho constructs a contemporary domestic gothic, a tale of class warfare that implicates all of its characters, and leaves the audience wondering who the title is really describing.